Poland's Tusk heads to France, Germany to strengthen alliance as fears grow over Russia and Trump

 NATO does not require its 31 members to pay bills, but they are expected to invest a certain percentage of their own budgets — 2% of their gross domestic product — on defense.
 Some countries, like Poland, where security fears run deep, have long met the target.
 Poland has even gone far beyond, ramping up spending as a result of Russian aggression in Ukraine.

-Germany, still processing guilt over the Nazi era, has embraced a more pacifistic ethos in past decades and underspends.
-The country was a frequent target of Trump's ire during his presidency.
-But Berlin announced announced plans to step up military spending after Russia launched its full-scale invasion of Ukraine, and plans to hit 2% this year.
+Germany, with a post-World War II political culture of military caution, long fell short of the 2% target and was a frequent target of Trump’s ire during his presidency.
+But Berlin announced plans to step up military spending after Russia launched its full-scale invasion of Ukraine, and plans to hit 2% this year.

-France’s military budget has grown in recent years and now reached the level of about 2% of its GDP.
+France’s military budget has grown in recent years and has reached the level of about 2% of its GDP.

-Tusk was to meet in Paris with French President Emmanuel Macron and then head to Berlin with German Chancellor Olaf Scholz.
+Tusk was to head to Berlin later Monday to meet with German Chancellor Olaf Scholz.

 Meanwhile, the foreign ministers of France, Germany and Poland are to meet in the Paris suburb of La Celle-Saint-Cloud as they seek to revive the so-called Weimar Triangle, a political format that has been dormant for years.